TodePond/TodePondDotCom/wikiblogarden/you/target-audience/readme.md

 ## My target audience

-The only person in my target audience is myself from ten years ago.
+The only person in my target audience is myself.
 When I talk in second person, I'm speaking to my younger self.

 I don't know how common this approach is.
 When I listen to a song, and I hear the word "you", I usually imagine the singer singing to someone they know, a lover, a friend, an enemy, a family member, and certainly not themselves.
 But maybe they are?
 I don't know.